The Death of Mr. Lazarescu: Production

 According to Cristi Puiu, he started work on the film after being frustrated by unsuccessfully trying to get grants from the National Council of Cinematography (CNC), a Romanian public institution which is the main provider of financing for filmmaking in Romania.
 Both in 2001 and 2003, Cristi Puiu, supported by other young Romanian film directors (such as Nae Caranfil and Cristian Mungiu), accused CNC of directing financing towards the members of its Advising Council, led by Sergiu Nicolaescu, and their protégés.
-In 2003 Puiu wrote in a few weeks the synopsis for a six-film cycle he called Six stories from the outskirts of Bucharest (including The Death of Mr. Lăzărescu).
+In 2003 Puiu wrote in a few weeks the synopsis for a six-film cycle of morality tales, which he called Six stories from the outskirts of Bucharest (including The Death of Mr. Lăzărescu).
 He initially planned them as low-budget films, in order to prove that Romanian directors can make films without aid from the CNC.

 Between 2001 and 2003, Cristi Puiu suffered from stress and an exaggerated fear of relatively minor ailments; as a result of his hypochondria, he frequently sought medical help.
 Although he learned that he was suffering from stress and a common form of colitis, Puiu became convinced that he had a terminal disease.
 The resulting fear of dying made him obsessively collect information on diseases and medication, and he spent much time in doctors' offices and emergency rooms.
 This period informed his portrayal of the medical system in this film.

 In addition, the filmmaker knew of a notorious Romanian case in 1997 of Constantin Nica, a 52-year-old man who, after being sent away from several hospitals, was left in the street by the paramedics and died.